Gregory-Ledray/kiss-docker-compose-on-aws/README.md

 1. By default, the EC2 Instance preserves its root volume when deleted.
 You need to find this volume and delete it.
 It will be in the same region as the EC2 Instance.

+## Accidental Delection / Disaster Recovery
+When the EC2 Instance is deleted, the volumes are saved.
+This is to prevent the CDK from deleting the EC2 Instance whenever you make a change and you losing all of your data.
+To restore your data, follow this procedure, which is also documented in TestPlan.md:

+1. Find your detatched volume.
+This will be in the same account and region the EC2 instance was in.
+2. Create a Snapshot from the Volume.
+This will take a minute or two.
+3. Create an AMI from the snapshot.
+Use the following settings:
+Some parameters:
+Image Name: test for restore
+Architecture: x86_64
+Root device name: /dev/xvda
+Virtualization Type: Hardware-assisted virtualization Boot mode: Use default
+Block device mappings:
+- Volume 1: 8 GiB. gp3.
+3000.
+125 MB/s.
+Uncheck "delete on termination."
+Click "Create Image"
+4. When calling Kiss-Docker-Compose, set the AMI parameter.
+Example: src/integ.from-ami.ts
+5. Deploy.
+The new deployment will use the AMI which was created from your Root Volume.

+Why does it work this way?
+Isn't this kind of roundabout?
+Yes, it is.
+I tried a variety of other approaches, but didn't get them to work.
+See: #3

 # Contributing

 ## Update Projen